Yodamaniac/Quotes/README.md

 If you're going to fail, at least fail at something interesting.

-A lot of people thing of suicide as a permanent solution to a temporary problem.
+A lot of people think of suicide as a permanent solution to a temporary problem.
 I like to think of it as a permanent solution to every problem you will ever have.

 If I can't offend anyone, I can't be effective in the workplace.